 We’ve all been there.
 You’re looking forward to a great riding lesson, but from the minute you mount your pony, you’re begging him to go faster.
 He moves at a snail’s pace no matter how many times you cluck or kick.
+Here are some tips to get your lazy horse to go forward.

 If all of these things are fine, your pony has simply learned to tune you out!
 So how do you get him to tune back in?

+One of the next tips to get your lazy horse to go forward is to make sure the rider cues are clear enough for the horse to understand.
 While we may not want to admit it, some horses learn to tune out their riders because the cues they are being given are not clear.
 While you don’t mean to pull on the reins at the same time you’re kicking him forward, when you’re learning to ride, it can be hard to separate the two motions.

 Have your trainer or an older rider at the barn watch you ask your horse to go forward to make sure you’re not unintentionally giving him conflicting cues.
 If you determine that you’re not the reason your pony has a case of the slows, it’s important to remember the order in which you need to ask him to move, working up to stronger aids: